In this tutorial, I’ll show you the best way to clean your concrete pavers.

 Using a pressure washer is certainly the quickest way to get clean pavers.
 However, it could have provided better results for my preference.

-The washer applied too much pressure on the concrete and created a mottled look by removing the top layer of sand and exposing the aggregate below.
+When I tested this, the washer applied too much pressure on the concrete and created a mottled look by removing the top layer of sand and exposing the aggregate below.

 This now looks more like rough concrete with a high amount of aggregate rather than a smoother paving stone.

 I didn’t take a picture of how this looked after this test because nothing perceivable would show up in a photo.

 I could see some actual dirt rinse off from scrubbing, but the stone itself looked barely any cleaner.

 For this test, I applied the combination, now with the vinegar, to the entire stone, then used a stiff brush and scrubbed it for 15-30 seconds.
 Then I rinsed.
 What you see at the top two-thirds is after I rinsed.

 The bottom third is the same test but after I reapplied the solution, re-scrubbed and let the solution sit for 5-10 minutes.

 This showed better results in that some of the top layers of mold came off, but the deeper layer remained.
 So letting the solution sit and penetrate, definitely helped.